top of page

 One wonders what it takes to shed all that paint and revert to one’s natural self.

 Back to more compelling subject of butterflies and moths.
-We saw them eating with rigour and regimen that can be seen only in the military.
+We saw them eating with the level of rigour and regimen that can be seen only in the military.

 We saw them in their cocoons, nestling against a stem, covered in water bubbles.
 We saw them in their final avatar, butterflies breathlessly fluttering all over.
 It’s as if they were making the most of the two weeks of average lifespan they have.

-Their cousins, the dragons and damsels, are as energetic but much more suspicious.
+Their cousins, the dragonflies and damselflies, are as energetic but more suspicious.
 (Was there a linguistic gender bias when they were named thus?
 Moreover, a damselfly can be male.)

 We found several in a small basin of mountain water: a roadside poolside party of predators.

 Odonates have large eyes and aerodynamic bodies, making them apex attackers of mosquitoes and more.
-They are nimble fliers and can catch their prey mid-air.
-We used to call them ‘helicopter’ when we were in school.
+They are nimble fliers and can catch their prey mid-air 'on the wing'.
+We used to call them helicopter when we were in school.

-Advanced precision-guided military-grade attack helicopters – but much prettier, and built to kill for food, not ego and politics.
+They are nature's version of miniature advanced precision-guided military-grade attack helicopters but much prettier, and built to kill for food, not ego and politics.
 Moreover, they cause no collateral damage.

 This particular suiyya titli was the longest damselfly I had ever seen.
 (I admit that I haven’t seen much yet in life.)
 It was possibly a jewelwing, with shimmery green thorax and a two-inch abdomen.